-Submissions open for books published 1 Jan-31 Aug 2023 3 August 2023 Final submission date for books published 1 Jan-31 Aug 2023 13 September 2023 Submissions open for books published 1 Sep-31 Dec 2023 14 September 2023 Final submission date for books published 1 Sep-31 Dec 2023 25 October 2023 Announcement of longlist in each major category 1 February 2024 Announcement of shortlist in each major category 6 March 2024 Ockham New Zealand Book Awards ceremony - all winners announced 15 May 2024
+Submissions open for books published 1 Jan-31 Aug 2024 13 August 2024 Final submission date for books published 1 Jan-31 Aug 2024 11 September 2024 Submissions open for books published 1 Sep-31 Dec 2024 12 September 2024 Final submission date for books published 1 Sep-31 Dec 2024 23 October 2024 Announcement of longlist in each major category 30 January 2025 Announcement of shortlist in each major category 5 March 2025 Ockham New Zealand Book Awards ceremony - all winners announced 14 May 2025

-Section 3: 2024 Eligibility Criteria
+Section 3: 2025 Eligibility Criteria

-1. The 2024 Ockham New Zealand Book Awards are open to books published between 1 January 2023 and 31 December 2023.

-Printed books are considered published when first made available for distribution in New Zealand.
-E-books are considered published when widely available via at least two major online retailers.

-- A printed book must be made available to all booksellers to purchase at usual trade terms (see point 6 in Section 4), for on-sale to members of the public, and will also be in stock and available for bookstores and the public to purchase should the book be selected as a finalist. - 3.
+- 1. The 2025 Ockham New Zealand Book Awards are open to books published between 1 January 2024 and 31 December 2024. - Printed books are considered published when first made available for distribution in New Zealand.
+E-books are considered published when widely available via at least two major online retailers. - 2.
+A printed book must be made available to all booksellers to purchase at usual trade terms (see point 6 in Section 4), for on-sale to members of the public, and will also be in stock and available for bookstores and the public to purchase should the book be selected as a finalist. - 3.
 E-books must be widely available for purchase online.
-Major mainstream online e-book retailers are defined as Amazon, Apple iBooks, Google Play and Kobo.

-Any e-books submitted for the Jann Medlicott Acorn Prize for Fiction must be made available in printed format within 21 working days of being longlisted.
-If a printed book submitted for the Jann Medlicott Acorn Prize is longlisted, it must be made available for sale as an e-book within 21 working days of its longlisting.

-4. Principal authors and illustrators must be New Zealand citizens (by birth, naturalisation, or immigration) or be permanently residing in New Zealand.
+Major mainstream online e-book retailers are defined as Amazon, Apple iBooks, Google Play and Kobo. - Any e-books submitted for the Jann Medlicott Acorn Prize for Fiction must be made available in printed format within 21 working days of being longlisted.
+If a printed book submitted for the Jann Medlicott Acorn Prize is longlisted, it must be made available for sale as an e-book within 21 working days of its longlisting. - 4.
+Principal authors and illustrators must be New Zealand citizens (by birth, naturalisation, or immigration) or be permanently residing in New Zealand.
 Evidence of permanent residency is required to confirm that all principal contributors meet this requirement.
-The work of New Zealand citizens living overseas is eligible if the book meets other criteria (below) and has been published by a New Zealand or overseas publisher during the period stipulated for eligibility.

-The principal author(s) must be the major contributor(s) of the book being submitted, with at least 50 percent input.
-Publishers must clearly define the 50 percent of the work which has been written by the principal author(s).

-- 5. Deceased authors' books are not eligible for entry unless the author died after the book's manuscript was submitted to and accepted by its publisher. - 6.
+The work of New Zealand citizens living overseas is eligible if the book meets other criteria (above and below) and has been published by a New Zealand or overseas publisher during the period stipulated for eligibility. - The principal author(s) must be the major contributor(s) of the book being submitted, with at least 50 percent input.
+Publishers must clearly define the 50 percent of the work which has been written by the principal author(s). - 5.
+Deceased authors' books are not eligible for entry unless the author died after the book's manuscript was submitted to and accepted by its publisher. - 6.
 Reprints and re-issues of previously published works are not eligible.
 A new print run of a previously published book, without alteration, is considered a reprint.
-A new issue of a previously published book, where minimal alteration has been made (e.g. jacket design, format, imprint etc) is considered a reissue.

-New editions which contain substantial revision, adding a minimum of 50 percent new content and re-interpretation, are eligible.
+A new issue of a previously published book, where minimal alteration has been made (e.g. jacket design, format, imprint etc) is considered a reissue. - New editions which contain substantial revision, adding a minimum of 50 percent new content and re-interpretation, are eligible.
 Where a new edition is submitted, the publisher must supply a copy of the previous edition of the book, with an explanation of the degree of revision.
 Selections or collections of previously published work by a single author are eligible if they offer a new view of the author's past work, and the new work they contain would meet the criteria for a book in its own right, in the relevant category.
 Please note separate eligibility criteria for the Jann Medlicott Acorn Prize for Fiction in terms of previously published material, in clause 9.